Instant Pot Spaghetti Sauce

 Christopher’s favorite cuisine is Italian and although I love it and seek it out when I want some comfort food, my favorite is Mexican.
-But this instant pot spaghetti sauce is among my favorite ways to prepare and eat gravy.
+But this instant pot spaghetti sauce is among my favorite ways to prepare and eat gravy (what I call pasta sauce).

 Do I have to use an instant pot to make this?